-C. In no case shall a social organization be authorized to conduct electronic gaming at more than one location.

-D. Requests for authorization to conduct electronic gaming shall be made on forms prescribed by the Board and shall be accompanied by payment of a fee.

-E. Requests for renewal of such authorizations shall be made in accordance with Board regulations.
-If a complete renewal request is received 45 days or more prior to the expiration of the authorization, the authorization shall continue to be effective until such time as the Commissioner has taken final action.
-Otherwise, the authorization shall expire at the end of its term.
+- 4033 C. In no case shall a social organization be authorized to conduct electronic gaming at more than one 4034 location. - 4035 D. Requests for authorization to conduct electronic gaming shall be made on forms prescribed by the4036 Board and shall be accompanied by payment of a fee. - E. Requests for renewal of such authorizations shall be made in accordance with Board regulations.
+If a complete renewal request is received 45 days or more prior to the expiration of the authorization, the authorization shall continue to be effective until such time as the Commissioner has taken final action. - 4041 § 29.5-211.

-§ 29.5-211.
 Temporary permits authorized; limitations.